Vegetebird/StridedTransformer-Pose3D/README.md

 # Exploiting Temporal Contexts with Strided Transformer for 3D Human Pose Estimation

-This repo is the official implementation of [Exploiting Temporal Contexts with Strided Transformer for 3D Human Pose Estimation](https://arxiv.org/pdf/2103.14304) in Pytorch.
+This is the official implementation of the approach described in the paper:

+> Wenhao Li, Hong Liu, Runwei Ding, Mengyuan Liu, Pichao Wang, and Wenming Yang.
+[Exploiting Temporal Contexts with Strided Transformer for 3D Human Pose Estimation](https://arxiv.org/pdf/2103.14304).
+IEEE Transactions on Multimedia, 2022.

 <p float="left">
   <img src="figure/skating.gif" width="49%" />